davisjam/davisjam.github.io/_pages/research.md

 1. How might provenance be applied to assist data scientists? ([VLDB'20](.))
    - We built a system called Ursprung tailored to the data science context.

+### Machine learning

+I work with a [team of students](https://engineering.purdue.edu/VIP/teams/tensorflow) on Google's [TensorFlow Model Garden](https://blog.tensorflow.org/2020/03/introducing-model-garden-for-tensorflow-2.html) project.
+We are developing high-quality examples of machine learning software in TensorFlow.

 <!--
 ### Computing education